 His most famous photograph of the ALICO building came in 1911 and showed it being circled in flight by legendary pilot Calbraith Perry Rodgers during what proved to be the first successful transcontinental flight across America.
 A few years later, Gildy created a 12-foot wide printed photo of the Cotton Palace.
 It was the world’s largest photograph to date and traveled to exhibits across the United States.
 In 1914, Gildersleeve captured the first Texas photograph taken from a plane.

 On May 15, 1916, Gildy was witness and photographer to one of humanity’s most infamous and horrific moments when Jesse Washington was brutally attacked and lynched by many citizens of Waco.
 It became known as the :Waco Horror.”
 Gildersleeve’s photographs of the event took the nation by storm and inspired W.E.B.
-Dubois to lead a new movement which resulted in the creation of the N.A.A.C.P as a leading institution for the early civil rights movement.
+Dubois to publish them resulting in the solidification of the N.A.A.C.P as a leading institution for the early civil rights movement.